-As family medicine providers who specialize in caring for every aspect of your physical, mental, and emotional health, the team at Midwest Regional Health Services in Omaha, Nebraska, includes two mental health therapists who work with patients on-site.
+As family medicine providers who specialize in caring for every aspect of your physical, mental, and emotional health, the team at Midwest Regional Health Services in Omaha, Nebraska, includes two licensed mental health therapists who work with patients on-site, as well as remotely.
 They offer confidential crisis intervention and counseling for mental health disorders such as anxiety and depression, and they provide resources and support for those faced with the challenge of chronic disease management.
-To schedule an appointment with a mental health therapist, call the office or use the online booking feature.
+At Midwest Regional Health Services, our mission is to provide effective collaborative therapy using evidence-based interventions in a safe environment.
+To schedule an appointment with a mental health therapist, call the office at 402-745-1145.

 Your mental health encompasses every aspect of your life.
 Your emotional and behavioral well-being influence your success in daily life.
 And your daily life, such as if you have a satisfying job and friends, affects your mental health.